top of page

 Contact Jinks Crow Trial Lawyers

-If you or someone you love suffered injuries involving an alleged firearm defect or accidental discharge incident, contact Jinks Crow Trial Lawyers for a confidential consultation.
+If you or someone you love suffered injuries involving a firearm defect or accidental discharge incident, contact Jinks Crow Trial Lawyers for a confidential consultation.

 Our attorneys can review the circumstances of the incident and discuss potential legal options.